 That’s why at Zora Health, we understand why you may choose to freeze your eggs first.

-No matter your reason, our compassionate and knowledgeable team is here to provide support and guidance at every step of the egg freezing process.
-We believe all individuals who ovulate deserve the opportunity to make the best decision for themselves and their future family.
+No matter your reason, our compassionate and knowledgeable team is here to provide support and guidance at every step** of the egg freezing process.
+We believe all individuals who ovulate deserve the opportunity to make the best decision for themselves and their future families.

 We have various options available to preserve your fertility, and we’d be delighted to discuss them with you to find the best path forward for your family plans.